 "It shouldn't matter what your zip code is - if you're a child in Arizona you deserve our absolute best." - Governor Ducey, January 2015

 The Arizona Public Schools Achievement District was created to ensure every child in Arizona, regardless of where they live, will have access to a quality public school.
-The Achievement District aims to expand and increase access to high-quality public schools statewide increase access for all Arizona students.
+The Achievement District aims to expand and increase access to high-quality public schools statewide for all Arizona students.
 Arizona has many high-quality public schools.
 Resources available for the Achievement District will prioritize expansion and replication of our state's top-performing public district and charter schools - schools that are at capacity and have waiting lists – through targeted financial support.
-Expansion is defined by expanding quality seats at existing "A"-rated schools, opening new schools, or partnering with low-performing schools to replicate "A" school practices.
+Expansion is defined by adding quality seats at existing "A"-rated schools, opening new schools, or partnering with low-performing schools to replicate "A" school practices.

 Investing in schools that have effectively leveraged funds towards proven student outcomes and can share their best practices will ultimately increase the number of high-quality schools across the state.
 The Achievement District will focus on creating partnerships between successful education programs and under-performing schools, allowing "A" schools to provide mentorship and guidance to schools on the path to achieving success.
 When we see excellence, we should look to understand and replicate that success.

 Arizona Public School Credit Enhancement Program

 Governor Ducey is committed to broadening access to in-demand high-performing schools for all of Arizona’s K-12 students by helping Arizona’s best public schools replicate and expand.
 One barrier for expansion is the cost of capital construction.
 The Arizona Public School Credit Enhancement Program schools' credit ratings on bonds, enabling financing at lower interest rates and lowering borrowing costs.